 I truly did not remember.
-I had done it so many times I was on “mental cruise”.
+I had done it so many times I was on “mental cruise.”
 As far as my mind was concerned, I was home already; I simply had not gotten the rest of me home yet!

 What is the big deal?
-Well, you might be aware a majority of motor vehicle accidents happen close to home.
+Well, you might be aware that a majority of motor vehicle accidents happen close to home.
 Now part of that is because we do drive more often close to home, but a large reason is also because it has become common place; we simply don’t pay attention anymore!

 This same effect has been demonstrated in the workplace.
 Workers don’t pay attention and bad things can happen.
 As health and safety professionals, one of the great advantages we bring to the workplace is a fresh set of eyes.
 We can ask the question, “Why is it being done that way?”
 We can help to identify better ways to get it done.